 Prior to the 1950's or so, a raw dog food diet was the norm.
-I know, it's hard to believe that with the vast array of commercial kibble lining pet store walls today.
+I know, it's hard to believe that with the vast array of commercial kibble lining pet store shelves today.
 Contrary to what many people say, there is a strong case for feeding raw.

+Even if history isn't your thing, it's hard to argue with.
+While wild dogs were domesticated and trained to live and work with humans, they were hardly considered pets.
 Food was valuable and definitely not to be wasted on a dog.
 The only food a dog would have received from the family was scraps that could not be eaten.
 For the most part, though, dogs hunted small animals and scavenged on their own.

 On to a science lesson.
 Many people think that dogs are omnivores.
 It's important to note that a dog's anatomy, however, is that of a carnivore.

 Take a look at your dog's teeth for a minute.
-Those pointy (sometimes sharp!) teeth were designed for ripping and tearing meat, and he has no molars.
+Those pointy teeth were designed for ripping and tearing meat, and he has no molars.
 An omnivore has flat molars which can grind up vegetables and grains (check out your own teeth).

-His jaw is not capable of moving in a horizontal chewing motion, only up and down.
+A dog's jaw is not capable of moving in a horizontal chewing motion, only up and down.
 Omnivores need to be able to move their jaws horizontally in order to chew and grind up vegetation.

 The difference?
 According to the dictionary, amylase converts starch and glycogen into sugar (think carbs), while lysozyme kills bacteria (think meat).

 Just one last feature to mention - a dog's intestines.
 They are short and smooth... made to move raw meat through quickly so as not to let it get rancid inside.
 An omnivore has much longer and uneven intestines to give the carbohydrates time to break down.
 And you thought that science class was a waste of time!